-For the past 26 years the Section of Adult and Pediatric Endocrinology, Diabetes and Metabolism has been the recipient of an NIH-funded Diabetes Research and Training Center.
+For the nearly past three decades the Section of Adult and Pediatric Endocrinology, Diabetes and Metabolism has been the recipient of an NIH-funded Diabetes Research and Training Center.
 The Diabetes Research and Training Center's core laboratories include the Ligand Assay Core, Islet Cell Biology Core, the Molecular Biology and Genetics, Transgenic Core, and the Physiology Core.
 Each of these laboratories functions at a high capacity and provide services to investigators at The University of Chicago, as well as other institutions.

 Diabetes Mellitus Research